 Universal design: Is your website accessible enough?

-Some are color blind, others are missing a finger or two.
-Your website needs to take this into account.
-If it doesn't comply with accessibility rules, you'll be penalized by both your customers and Google - and in the worst case, by the law.
+Some people are colorblind; others are missing a finger or two.
+Your website actually needs to take this into account.
+If it doesn’t follow the rules of universal design, you’ll be penalized by both your customers and Google and, in the worst case, by the law.

 You probably know something about who uses your website, but you never know everything.
 You don't know if they, permanently or temporarily, have impaired vision, mobility, hearing, motor skills or cognition.
 But what you should know is that all of these things affect how they use your website, both on desktop and mobile.
 And how they don't use it.
 Because if it's not adapted to users' needs, they won't use it.